Nerian/redis-rb/README.md

 ## Alternate drivers

-By default, redis-rb uses Ruby's socket library to talk with Redis.
+By default, redis-rb uses Ruby's socket library to talk with Redis2.
 To use an alternative connection driver it should be specified as option when instantiating the client object.
 These instructions are only valid for **redis-rb 3.0**.
 For instructions on how to use alternate drivers from